johnrm174/model-railway-signalling/README.md

-      theatre_route_indicator:bool -  Creates a Theatre Type route indicator - Default False refresh_immediately:bool - When set to False the signal aspects will NOT be automaticall updated when the signal is changed and the external programme will need to call the seperate 'update_signal' function use for 3/4 aspect signals - where the displayed aspect will depend on the signal ahead - Default True fully_automatic:bool - Creates a signal without any manual controls - Default False
+      theatre_route_indicator:bool -  Creates a Theatre Type route indicator - Default False refresh_immediately:bool - When set to False the signal aspects will NOT be automaticall updated when the signal is changed and the external programme will need to call the seperate 'update_signal' function.
+Primarily intended for use with  3/4 aspect signals, where the displayed aspect will depend on the signal ahead if the signal is clear - Default True fully_automatic:bool - Creates a signal without a manual control button - Default False

 create_semaphore_signal - Creates a Semaphore signal
   Mandatory Parameters: